macoscope/GrandCentralBoard/README.md

 - **Model** - implements one of the updating strategies (further described below)
 - **View** - a view that display the information
-- **Widget subclass** - controller class setting up the scheduler and connecting previous two.
+- **Widget subclass** - controller class exposed to the scheduler and connecting previous two with each other.

 ### View State

 Widget View should show these states:

 - **Waiting** - starting state, presenting some activity indicator
-- **Rendering** - presenting information
+- **Rendering** - presenting information (after render method is called)
 - **Failed** - data failed to load, should be avoided if possible